For Trump and NASA, the stakes are enormous for upcoming flight with crew

 The mishap puts even more pressure on the upcoming launch of SpaceX’s Dragon spacecraft.

-“It’s been a complex journey for SpaceX to get the mission to this level of readiness, and they are to be commended” said Paul Hill, a member of NASA’s safety advisory panel and the former director of mission operations at NASA’s Johnson Space Center.
+“It’s been a complex journey for SpaceX to get the mission to this level of readiness, and they are to be commended,” said Paul Hill, a member of NASA’s safety advisory panel and the former director of mission operations at NASA’s Johnson Space Center.

 Still, he urged against what he called “go fever” and to remain vigilant in the days leading up to the launch.

-But despite all the high-profile attention — Pence is expected to be at the launch — Kathy Lueders, NASA’s commercial crew program manager, told the safety panel its decisions would all be made with safety in mind.
+Despite all the high-profile attention, Kathy Lueders, manager of the Commercial Crew Program, told the safety panel its decisions would be made with safety in mind.

 “We’re not going to rush,” she said.
 "And we’ll launch when we’re ready.”